sri-setiowati/retail-sales-inventory-analytics/README.md

 ├── requirements.txt
 ├── .gitignore
 └── README.md
-Data Preparation

-The Python pipeline is used to prepare the raw datasets before analysis.

-Key preparation activities include:

-Data type validation
-Data cleaning
-Missing-value checks
-Duplicate checks
-Feature preparation
-Derived analytical fields
-Exporting processed datasets

-The main preparation script is available in:

-python/data_preparation.py
-SQL Analysis
+📦 Project Deliverables
+Deliverable	Description
+Raw datasets	Original synthetic retail datasets Processed datasets	Cleaned and transformed datasets Python pipeline	Data preparation and transformation SQL analysis	Business-oriented analytical queries Excel analysis	Supporting analysis and validation Power BI dashboard	Interactive sales and inventory analysis Dashboard screenshots	Portfolio dashboard previews Documentation	Data dictionary and project methodology 📚 SQL Analysis

 SQL is used to answer business questions related to:

+Revenue performance
+Profitability
-Sales performance
+Category performance
 Product performance
-Category performance
-Profitability
 Inventory risk

-The analytical queries are available in:
+Product prioritization

+The main SQL analysis file is:

 sql/analysis_queries.sql
+📓 Python Analysis

+Python is used as the primary data preparation and analytical preprocessing tool.

+The project uses Pandas and NumPy for:

+Data cleaning
-Power BI Data Model
+Data transformation

-The Power BI model uses a product dimension connected to sales and inventory data.

-Conceptually:

-             Products
-            /        \
-           /          \
-          ↓            ↓
-       Sales      Inventory

-This structure allows product and category attributes to be used consistently across sales and inventory analysis.
+Validation
+Feature preparation
+Analytical dataset generation

+Main script:

+python/data_preparation.py
-Limitations
+⚠️ Limitations

-This project is intentionally designed as a portfolio demonstration and therefore has several limitations:
+This project is intentionally designed as a portfolio demonstration and therefore has several limitations.

-The dataset is synthetic.
-The available time period is limited.
+Synthetic Dataset

+All business data is synthetic and does not represent an actual company's operational or financial performance.

+Limited Time Period

+The analysis covers a defined portfolio dataset rather than multiple years of historical business data.

+Inventory Snapshots

-Inventory data represents snapshots rather than a complete daily inventory history.
+Inventory information is based on product-month snapshots rather than a complete daily inventory movement history.

+Missing Supplier Information

-Supplier lead times and purchase order history are not included.
+Supplier lead times, purchase orders, and supplier performance metrics are not included.

+Limited Promotion Data

-Promotion and campaign data is limited.
+Detailed promotion and campaign history is not available.

+Forecasting

 The project focuses primarily on descriptive and diagnostic analytics rather than advanced demand forecasting.

-A production implementation could be extended with:

-Supplier lead times
-Purchase orders
-Historical inventory movements
-Promotion and discount history
-Customer-level data
-Demand forecasting
-Automated replenishment recommendations
-Future Improvements
+🚀 Future Improvements

-Potential future improvements include:
+Potential extensions for a production-level implementation include:

 Demand forecasting
 Inventory turnover analysis